 5. Help with emergency costs

 You can get what is known as a Budgeting Advance to help pay for emergency household costs such as buying a new cooker or for help getting a job or staying in work.
-A Budgeting Advance is a loan, and you’ll need to repay it through your regular Universal Credit payments – your payments will be lower until you pay it back.
+This is an advance of your monthly Universal Credit entitlement, so your monthly payments will be reduced to cover the advance.
 You’ll be told how much your payments will be reduced by.

-You’ll have to agree another way to repay your Budgeting Advance if you stop getting Universal Credit.
+You’ll have to agree another way to cover the cost of your Budgeting Advance if you stop getting Universal Credit.

 What you’ll get